open-concord/standards/ui.md

 Both additions and queries need a message type to add or retrieve, and hence:
 ```
 {
-    "mt": message type ("s" for server, "dm" for DM, "dec" for declaration)
+    "mt": message type ("s" for server, "p" for PM (DM), "d" for declaration)
 }
 ```
 For additions, we need content as well.